Hooks, Skills & Subagents

 name: string;

-// when source = "user": user message after token stripping.
+// when source = "user": user message with bound /name tokens replaced by placeholders.

 // when source = "agent": same as args ?? "" (the model-supplied string).